Kajsyr/DGE_depression/README.md

 The original study applied a multi-omics approach combining RNA-seq, immune markers, and clinical variables.
 In this project, we focus only on the RNA-seq component for exploratory transcriptomic analysis.

+## Differential expression analysis
+Differential expression analysis revealed that the upregulated gene set was dominated by non-coding transcripts, including long non-coding RNAs (lncRNAs), Y RNAs, and several transcribed pseudogenes (e.g. PRKY, ANOS2P, TXLNGY).
+Most of these transcripts are poorly characterized and lack evidence for protein-coding potential or involvement in known biological pathways.

+In contrast, the downregulated genes included protein-coding genes associated with cytoskeletal organization (MAP7D2), regulation of protein phosphatase activity (PPP1R2C), and cell cycle–related processes such as mitotic spindle control and chromatid segregation (ERCC6L).
+Additionally, two key long non-coding RNAs involved in X-chromosome inactivation, TSIX and XIST, were significantly downregulated.

 ## Analysis goals
 The main objectives of this project are: